What is Retail Arbitrage?

 - Check customer reviews: it’s always to enter the field ready.
 Suppose you are considering selling a product on Amazon doing retail arbitrage.
 In that case, it’s a good idea to search the platform and read what customers have commented about it (or other similar products).
 You can learn a lot about the challenges buyers have faced using the product and think about solutions.

 - Start asking about discounted products: you will get answers once you ask a question.
 If you are looking for a specific product to list on your Amazon account and you are guessing your local Walmart has it, just go and ask the workers there.
 You might get turned down, but sometimes this small act saves you a lot of time, and you won’t have to walk through different stores and look for the item.

 - Choose popular categories on Amazon: if you want to enter Amazon Retail Arbitrage, you have to ensure that your chosen category is popular and that many people are willing to spend on it.
 Look into Amazon categories and sub-categories and find out what the trends are.
-Usually, Home and Kitchen, Toys, Beauty and Personal Care and Baby Products are the most popular.
+Usually, Home and Kitchen, Toys, Beauty and Personal Care, and Baby Products are the most popular.

 What is the Difference Between Retail Arbitrage & Other Amazon Business Models?

-As we said before, retail arbitrage means buying items from brick-and-mortar stores and then listing them for higher on Amazon.
+As we said before, retail arbitrage means buying items from brick-and-mortar stores and listing them higher on Amazon.
 While some people believe that this definition can also cover products purchased online products, others believe that online arbitrage is different.
 Here are some of the other business models on Amazon:

 - Wholesale: in a nutshell, wholesale means investing in large volumes of products.
 These products should be bought “directly from suppliers” and then listed on Amazon for a higher price.
 This can be very similar to retail arbitrage itself, the only difference being buying bulk.
 Some suppliers require a minimum order, and you can’t get one or two items from them.